Kuuuube/osu_collection_factory/README.md

 **Note: Some collection names or HTML/HTM names may cause issues.
 If you get errors try using a basic name such as `collection.db` or `collection.html` instead.**

 ## How to use for osu!Collector collections:
-1. Run "launcher.py", enter "y" to the osu!Collector prompt, enter the osu!Collector collectionID or URL, your API key and the output path for the collection DB.
+1. Run "launcher.py", enter "y" to the osu!Collector prompt, enter the osu!Collector collectionID or URL, and the output path for the collection DB.

     Note: osu!Collector pages (one page = 100 maps) are grabbed at 1 per 5 seconds.
 2. You should have your collection.